Hearing aids explained

 Bonebridge has only two components: an internal implant and an audio processor (Amadè BB).

 The Amadè is worn externally on intact skin, held in place by a lightweight magnet, and can be worn discreetly under the hair.
 It also sits off the ear so is ideal for customers who wear glasses.

 The implant is surgically fixed under the skin during a short, routine surgery.
 Bonebridge converts sound from the Amadé BB processor into minute mechanical vibrations that are conducted through the skull directly to the inner ear.

 This small processor is so lightweight that wearers find it comfortable to wear all day.
 Combined with the fact that Bonebridge is virtually a no-maintenance option, patients tell us their average time of daily wear is almost double that of other bone conduction devices.

-As well as staying connected 24/7 with your environment, we also know it is important to continue enjoying staying connected with people, information and entertainment through devices such as mobile phones, televisions and home entertainment.
+As well as being able to access your communication environment through hearing aids, we also know that it is important to continue to enjoy staying connected with people, information and entertainment through devices such as mobile phones, televisions and home entertainment.

 We are able to recommend a comprehensive and easy-to-use range of wireless devices developed to improve your listening and communication experience and help you get the most out of your hearing aids.
 For example, you can stream the sound directly to your hearing aids when watching TV, chatting over FaceTime or Skype, listening to music and speaking to someone over your mobile phone music player, talk over the computer – like wearing wireless headphones.